panda7789/docs.cs-cz/docs/csharp/language-reference/keywords/checked-and-unchecked.md

 ---
-title: Zaškrtnuto a nezaškrtnuto - C# odkaz ms.custom: seodec18
+title: Zkontrolováno a nezkontrolováno - C# odkaz ms.custom: seodec18
 ms.date: 05/15/2018
 helpviewer_keywords: